 Fees

 A fee is required for the majority of planning applications.
-Please remember, the Council cannot deal with your application until the correct fee is paid.
+Please remember, the council cannot deal with your application until the correct fee is paid.
 The fee is not refundable if your application is withdrawn or refused.

 Location plans